clemsonacm/hackpack/README.md

 #### Writing Tests
 All code must have tests that meet the following requirements

-1. Test at least the upper and lower boundries of the allowed inputs.
+1. Test at least the upper and lower boundaries of the allowed inputs.
 2. Testing files should be prefixed by "test"
 3. Tests should be runnable by calling `make test` in the directory of the source